 - A list of tasks that are overwhelming you

-Once you get started, you’ll find it’s not as difficult as you might think!
+Once you get started, you might find it’s not as difficult as you might think!

 4. Find entertainment

-Nearly everyday, you’ll find me plugging my phone into the van so I can listen to my list of podcasts.
-I can’t believe I didn’t listen to podcasts years ago, because now I’m hooked.
-If not during my drive, I listen to podcasts while shopping for groceries or cleaning the house.
+Nearly every day, you’ll find me plugging my phone into the van so I can listen to my list of podcasts.
+I can’t believe I didn’t listen to podcasts years ago when I had a commute, because now I’m hooked.
+If not during my drive, I listen to podcasts while grocery shopping or going through loads of laundry.

 Podcasts, music, and other forms of entertainment can be all you need to keep your sanity as a mom.
-When I feel ready to crack, I’ll watch a funny movie or show to get me out of my funk.
+When you feel ready to burst, watch a funny movie or show to get you out of a funk.

 5. Relax during down time

 Do you use those precious nap hours to get as many things done around the house as possible?

 I made this mistake early on when I had my eldest.
 The minute I got him out of my arms and down for a nap, I’d scramble around the house, trying to do all the things I couldn’t when he was awake.